IvanSortino/logtree/README.md

 #> ✖ Run failed in 0.00s
 ```

+A `log_error()` from code that returns normally is softer: it elevates
+the enclosing step’s glyph but lets the run continue, and
+`log_close(status = "success")` overrides it once you know recovery
+worked.

 ## Run summary

-When a run ends, `logtree_summary()` prints a breadcrumb digest of every
+`logtree_summary()` prints a breadcrumb digest of every error, warning,
-error, warning, and pinned leaf since the last reset – so you see *what*
+and pinned leaf since the last reset – so you see *what* went wrong
-went wrong without scrolling back through the tree. `filter` restricts
+without scrolling back through the tree. `filter` restricts by status,
-by status; `depth` trims each breadcrumb to its `N` deepest nodes.
-A
+`depth` trims each breadcrumb to its `N` deepest nodes.
-blank gap and a `cli` rule set the digest off from the tree, and the
-breadcrumb emphasises the path so it reads apart from the message – both
-are theme settings.

 ``` r
 logtree_reset()